notunrandom/homebrew-cardano/README.md

 brew install notunrandom/cardano/cardano-node
 ```

-To install these tools to analyse, manipulate or generate chain and ledger DB's:
+To install these tools to analyse, manipulate or generate chain and ledger DB's (for a 10.6.1 node):

 * `db-analyser`
 * `snapshot-converter`